SergejKasper/AngularGetBible/README.md

 ## Fetch and display Bible verses with [AngularJS](angularjs.org)

 ### What?
-Use this module to select, fetch and display Bible verses using the [GetBible.net API](https://getbible.net/api).
+Use this module to select, fetch and display Bible Verses using the [GetBible.net API](https://getbible.net/api).
 Check out the [example](http://sergejkasper.github.io/AngularGetBible/).

 ### How?